My experience with EdgeDB

 The newest release of Go – Go 1.13 – finally introduced full support for Go Modules – brilliant and long-awaited solution for built-in dependency versioning problem.
 Modules now enabled by default, and virtually make GOPATH obsolete.

 Technically speaking, GOPATH is still supported, and Go 1.13 Release Notes uses term “GOPATH mode” (as being opposite to the “modules mode”), but still, to me this is a tectonic shift in the Go development ecosystem evolution.
+Now you or your static analysis tools no longer can assume that all code lives in one large directory.

 This is a blog version of the talk I gave at GopherCon Europe 2019 (Canary Islands Edition), where I shared my thoughts on why Visual Programming Languages have failed and revealed for the first time my experiment on visualizing Go code.